iconify/documentation/documents/pages/api/icon-data.md

 To load data for icons, use the following API query: `[url]/{prefix}.json?icons={icons}`, where:

 - `[str]{prefix}` is icon set prefix.
-To request icons from different icon sets, send separate queries for each icon set.
+To request icons from multiple icon sets, send separate queries for each icon set.
 - `[str]{icons}` is list of icon names, separated by comma.

 Response is `[type]IconifyJSON` object.